*This blog post was updated in October 2020.

 Position limits, or exchange-traded derivative limits, are a regulatory tool to monitor or restrict market participants on the amount of commodity futures contracts they can hold.
 In the United States, they were introduced by the Commodity Futures Trading Commission (CFTC) in Title 17 of the Code (CFR).
 The Commodity Exchange Act requires that markets adopt position limits and authorises the CFTC to impose these limits.
 CFTC Position Limits are particularly focused on trades during the delivery (spot) month, but also apply to other positions.

-In the US, the CFTC makes provisions for the exchanges to set the specific position limits that can be accumulated by the market participant on their exchange.
+The CFTC makes provisions for the exchanges to set the specific position limits that can be accumulated by the market participant on their exchange.
 This power may be exercised by the exchange on a discretionary basis, allowing exchanges to have limits different to those set by the CFTC on 28 designated physical commodities.
 For this reason, position limits in the US can vary widely from one exchange to another.
 In addition to different limits, the methods for calculating a market participant's holdings also vary from exchange to exchange.
 However, there are two main ways that limits can be calculated (excluding accountability and reporting levels).

-Under the CFTC, limits typically apply for:
+Under the CFTC, limits typically apply as follows:

 - Spot months;

 - Single months and all months (which are referred to as ‘non spot months');

 But what do these mean, and how are they calculated?

 Spot month position limits apply in the period immediately before delivery obligations are incurred for physical contracts, or a period immediately before contracts are liquidated by the clearing house based on a reference price for cash settled contracts.
 The term does not refer to a month of time.